 Or you can elicit language while reading and creating stories online.
 Check out these resources!

 Audio stories are fun to do sometimes for a change of pace.
 Students get a chance to practice listening skills without pictures.
 They provide a great opportunity for drawing pictures to practice visualizing.
 Audio stories can also be used for listening and using a graphic organizer for important details.

 This website has weekly audio stories.
 There are retellings of old classics and original stories.
-It also has an app to download on iTunes: https://itunes.apple.com/us/podcast/stories-podcast-free-kids/id948976028?mt=2
+It also has a free app to download on iTunes.
+It is a great resource for teletherapy!

 Informational Text Online